iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 ## GPS Is a Must

-It's very easy to get incredibly lost in rural New Hampshire.
-Many roads have road signs missing.
-And after miles of driving underneath the brilliant pine-frame blue skies, every road starts to look the same.
+It's easy to get incredibly lost in rural New Hampshire.
+Many roads have street signs missing.
+And after miles of driving underneath the brilliant pine-framed blue skies, every road starts to look the same.

 Do yourself a favor.
 If your car didn't come with a GPS system, buy one before you arrive.